v-a-s-a/beagle_imputation/README.md

 Image Credit: Bryan Howie here at the Univeristy of Chicago. <http://home.uchicago.edu/~/bhowie/research.html>

 ## Pilot Project :: Imputation in Mexican Americans
  This imputation pipeline is preliminary and has not been fully tested.
 Our initial dataset consisted of ~1,500 samples and ~400,000 SNPs.
-The reference genome was split into 5mb chunks (ask Jason for script).
+The reference genome was split into 5mb chunks (script not under version control yet).
 This repo contains a test script for genegate to make sure that everything ran appropriately.

+ NOTE: We tested on genegate using the branch "master" and ran on beagle using the branch "beagle".
+The final version of the pipeline is under the beagle branch.

 ## Parallelization

- Beagle's uses the Portable Batch System (PBS) for resource management and scheduling.
+ Take a look at the [http://wiki.ci.uchicago.edu/Beagle/](Beagle wiki) for system specs.

+ There were a few gotchas with regards to memory per node, and I'll have to detail the final scheme we used here at a later date.

 ## Preprocessing:
   * Split reference by chromosome
   * Split input data by chromosome
-  * match variant IDs between reference and directly typed variants
+  * Match variant IDs between reference and directly typed variants
+  * Ensure that there are no strand mismatches
+  * General genotype QC of directly typed variants

 ## Workflow Outline (pilot project specific):
   1. Copy reference and raw data to node.